 But if you want to try this out early, let me know.
 It’s almost prime time (I hope).

-The post "Inside and Outside the ds106 Assignment Bank Theme" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/03/inside-and-outside/) on March 7, 2014.
+The post "Inside and Outside the ds106 Assignment Bank Theme" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/03/inside-and-outside/) on March 7, 2014.